skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 2. What is the impact of having the encoder output the flow parameters on using the trained model as a generative model, i.e. for sampling new observations, compared to a VAE.

-3. __Additional__: Reproduce figures similar to those in Figure 1 of [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770) with your own implementation.
+3. Reproduce figures similar to those in Figure 1 of [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770) with your own implementation. (__Additional__)

 4. Two key aims of general generative models are density estimation and sampling.
 In normalizing flow models for density estimation, we need to evaluate $$p(x)$$ for any potential choice of $$x$$.